chalmersfsd/cfsd19-autonomous-system-usecases/README.md

 - *.env*: A list of variable values that are substituted into docker-compose.yml

 ### Parameter tweaking
-The microservices that are started in
+The microservices that are started for a Use Case have several parameters whose values can be specified in docker-compose.yml.